Festival Terms & Conditions

 - If you go off site it’s up to you to prove that you’re a legitimate, paying participant on the way back in.
 If we think that you (or someone else) in your vehicle haven’t got a reason to be on site, you’ll be turned away.

-- Please don’t invite friends in the local area to stop by at random points in the event.
+- Don’t invite friends in the local area to stop by at random points in the event.
 We have a limit on numbers as a part of our Licence and, since we sell out well in advance, the Gate is effectively closed until sufficient people leave.
 We do allow Day Visitors on Sunday because people are simultaneously leaving — however we cannot guarantee entry since we will only accept new visitors proportional to numbers that have left.
 There will be an entry fee (tbc).

 - We also book our crew well in advance, so bringing someone along in the hope that they’ll “sort something out” when they arrive at the site will probably mean they get turned away.